 Keeping initiative out of students’ hands can have a disastrous impact on the way students acquire language.
 From within this system, students see learning as the teacher’s responsibility, and do not develop the sense of agency that is so important to successful language learning.

-One way to potentially solve this problem is to teach students directly that success in language learning will ultimately be their own responsibility.
+One way to potentially solve this problem is to teach students directly that success in learning a new language will ultimately be their own responsibility.

 A teacher could communicate this to the students from the very beginning, saying something like: